 It is a priority that we do everything to enable the business sector to bounce back following this period of immense uncertainty.
-The Council will continue to advocate with a strong voice for the needs of businesses in Richmond to ensure we get through this situation as a cohesive and enterprising community.
+We will continue to advocate with a strong voice for the needs of businesses in Richmond to ensure we get through this situation as a cohesive and enterprising community.
 Key sources of support from Government and others are set out below.

 See guidance on how to manage your business safely.